mi-geo/mi-geo.github.io/_pages/Indonesia.md

 ## Spatial analysis in mass violence

 #### Bayesian Regression:
+Bayesian regression could take advantage of knowledge that we already have.
+We know the killing patterns in Tuban, thus we use that as a prior and estimate the results of Bayesian regression.
 <figure>
 	<a href="/assets/images/res/Bayesian-01.png"><img src="/assets/images/res/Bayesian-01.png"></a>
 	<figcaption>Coef. of influence magnitude varied by distance to the source of influence.</figcaption>
 </figure>

 #### Multilevel Regression:
+Multi-level model would be a great way to do that.
 <figure>
 	<a href="/assets/images/res/command-structure-EJ.png"><img src="/assets/images/res/command-structure-EJ.png"></a>
 	<figcaption>Structure of military commands in East Java</figcaption>